jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_03_LOGICAL_DISJUNCTION.md

         else:
             return False
     ```
-    we can now restate it on one line
+- rewriting to one line with a `return` statement
     ```python
     def logical_disjunction(p, q):
-        return True if p or q else False
+        return True if p or q else return False
     ```
-    which also means we can restate it since we know python evaluates if statements against `True`
+- using python's implicit conditional evaluation we simplify to
     ```python
     def logical_disjunction(p, q):
         return p or q
     ```
-    Could this have been done in less steps?

-***VOILA!*** the tests still pass and we have a simple statement that makes all 4 states pass for `logical_disjunction` or `or`
+    ***VOILA!*** the tests still pass and we have a simple statement that makes all 4 states pass for `logical_disjunction`

 Our knowledge is updated to
 - `and` is "not `or`"
 - `or` is "not `and`"